The Point-Boundary Art Gallery Problem is $\exists\mathbb{R}$-hard: Introduction

 \subsection{Art gallery variants}

-There are several variants of this problem.
-We will be interested in ones involving restrictions on the placement of guards and of the region that must be guarded.
-We will adopt the notation used by Agrawal, Knudsen, Lokshtanov, Saurabh, and Zehavi in \cite{AlmostConvex}:
+A natural class of variants of the art-gallery problem is given by restricting both the positions that can be occupied by the guards and the points that need to be guarded.
+We will adopt the notation used in \cite{AlmostConvex}:

-\begin{definition} (Agrawal et al) The \emph{X-Y Art Gallery problem}, where $X, Y\in \{\text{Vertex}, \text{Point}, \text{Boundary}\}$, asks whether the polygon $P$ can be guarded with $n$ guards, where if $X=\text{Vertex}$ the guards are restricted to lie on the vertices of the polygons, if $X=\text{Boundary}$ the guards are restricted to lie on the boundary of the polygon, if $X=\text{Point}$ then the guards can be anywhere inside the polygon, and the region which must be guarded is determined by $Y$ analogously. \end{definition}
+\begin{definition} (Agrawal, Knudsen, Lokshtanov, Saurabh, and Zehavi \cite{AlmostConvex}) The \emph{X-Y Art Gallery problem}, where $X, Y\in \{\text{Vertex}, \text{Point}, \text{Boundary}\}$, asks whether the polygon $P$ can be guarded with $n$ guards, where if $X=\text{Vertex}$ the guards are restricted to lie on the vertices of the polygons, if $X=\text{Boundary}$ the guards are restricted to lie on the boundary of the polygon, and if $X=\text{Point}$ then the guards can be anywhere inside the polygon.
+The region that must be guarded is determined by $Y$ analogously. \end{definition}

-Table \ref{InitialsTable} lists these variants and the known bounds on complexity.
+\Cref{tab:InitialsTable} lists these variants and the known bounds on complexity.

 If $X$ or $Y$ is \emph{Vertex}, then the problem is easily seen to be in NP.
 Lee and Lin \cite{NPHardness} showed that all of these variants are NP-hard (the result is stated for all the X-Point variants, but their constructions also work for the other variants.
 See also \cite{BoundaryNPHard}).
-More recently, Abrahamsen, Adamaszek, and Miltzow \cite{ExistsRHardness} showed that the Point-Point and Boundary-Point variants are $\exists\rr$ complete.
-It is straightforward to extend their proof of membership in $\exists\rr$ to any of these variants, but the $\exists\rr$-hardness question remained open for the BG and BB variants.
+More recently, Abrahamsen, Adamaszek, and Miltzow \cite{ExistsRHardness} showed that the point-point and boundary-point variants are $\exists\rr$ complete.
+It is straightforward to extend their proof of membership in $\exists\rr$ to any of these variants, but they list $\exists\rr$ hardness of the point-boundary variant an open problem.